omkarghugarkar007/SkinCareRecommendation/README.md

 ## 🤝 Contributing

+We welcome contributions!
+Here's how you can help:

 1. Fork the repository
 2. Create your feature branch (`git checkout -b feature/AmazingFeature`)
+3. Add your images to the `photos/` directory
+4. Update the README with your changes
-3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
+5. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the branch (`git push origin feature/AmazingFeature`)
+6. Push to the branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request
+7. Open a Pull Request

+### Image Guidelines

+- Use PNG format for screenshots and JPG for photos
+- Optimize images for web (recommend tools: [TinyPNG](https://tinypng.com/))
+- Keep file sizes under 500KB
+- Use descriptive filenames (e.g., `main-interface-dark-mode.png`)
+- Update the README to reference new images

 ## 📄 License